 In this way, all those tools I listed above can be useful.
 Utilitarian items available to any and all of us instead of imperial weapons of colonization we use to control one another.
 It is possible to live in peace.
 This is just one of many possible things to play with as you create that peace in your reality.
 Be willing to just stop, breathe, and ask yourself, "Am I offering a tool or a prescription?"
 Just witness how your world changes when you are willing to be that response-able.

 Want to learn more?
-Join us for the March 2017 session of Certification in Creative Grief Support.
+See info on the Certification in Creative Grief Support program by clicking here.

 [Originally published in Radical Creativity, December 5, 2008